visit-dav/visit/docs/SphynxDocs/MultipleDatabaseAndWindows/Database_comparison.rst

 -------------------

-Comparing the results of multiple related simulation databases is one of VisIt's main uses.
+Comparing the results of multiple related simulation databases is one of VisIt_'s main uses.
 You can put plots from multiple databases in the same window or you can put plots from each database in adjacent visualization windows, allowing you to compare plots visually.
-In addition to these visual comparison modes, VisIt supports more direct comparison of databases using database comparisons.
+In addition to these visual comparison modes, VisIt_ supports more direct comparison of databases using database comparisons.
 Database comparison allows you to plot direct differences between two databases or between different time states in the same database (i.e. time derivatives).
-VisIt's expression language is used extensively to facilitate the database comparison.
+VisIt_'s expression language is used extensively to facilitate the database comparison.

 The role of expressions
 ~~~~~~~~~~~~~~~~~~~~~~~

 Database comparison is accomplished by creating new expressions that
-involve the contents of multiple databases using VisIt's expression
+involve the contents of multiple databases using VisIt_'s expression
 language.
-Database comparisons use a special expression called *conn_cmfe*,
+Database comparisons use a special expressions called
+:ref:`Cross-Mesh Field Evaluation (CMFE) <Comparison_Expressions>`
+expressions, :ref:`pos_cmfe() <Pos_Cmfe_Expression_Function>` and
+:ref:`conn_cmfe() <Conn_Cmfe_Expression_Function>`,
-which is capable of mapping a field from one mesh to another mesh
+which are capable of mapping a field from one mesh to another mesh
 using a mesh connectivity-based approach.
 The name "conn_cmfe" means
-*connectivity-based cross-mesh field evaluation* (CMFE) and as the name
+*connectivity-based cross mesh field evaluation* (CMFE) and as the name
 implies, the expression takes fields from one mesh and maps the field onto
 another mesh by taking the cell or node-centered values on the donor mesh
 and mapping them onto the cells or nodes having the same indices in the
 new mesh.
 Mismatches in mesh sizes result in not all data values being
-used or, alternatively, VisIt can pad the remapped field with zeros.
+used or, alternatively, VisIt_ can pad the remapped field with zeros.
 The
 conn_cmfe expression can be used to map fields from one database onto a
 mesh in another database, which then allows you to create expressions
 involving the active database.